In May 2015, The Astrophysical Journal published a paper by E. Oks which stated:

 It’s not hard to give an account of why the orbital plane of the planet will not remain orthogonal to the interstellar axis.
-A slightly more elaborate version of these calculations is given in a paper I’ve placed on the arXiv, “Conic-Helical Orbits of Planets around Binary Stars do not Exist”.
+A slightly more elaborate version of these calculations is given in a paper I’ve placed on the arXiv, “Polar Orbits Around Binary Stars”.

 We will start by defining m(t) to be the projection of the planet’s angular momentum on the interstellar axis, measured in a rotating frame.
 Any torque that changes m(t) must be due to the centrifugal and/or Coriolis forces, because the gravitational forces from the stars will always apply torques perpendicular to the axis.